RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-04-30-ai-titanic-survival-predictor.md

 The Titanic tragedy has been studied for decades, yet every time I see the passenger records, I feel both the weight of history and the pull of data.
 Each row in the dataset represents a human life, marked by features like age, gender, class, fare, and survival outcome.
 I could not help but wonder if survival was random or if patterns existed beneath the surface.
 Could a model discover relationships hidden in these variables?
 That thought drove me to create a survival prediction app that merged history with science.
 Dataset used [here](https://www.kaggle.com/datasets/heptapod/titanic).

-Earlier in my career, my work often ended in Jupyter notebooks.
-I would clean data, train models, visualize results, and stop there.
+For many data scientists, the work often ends in Jupyter notebooks.
+They would clean data, train models, visualize results, and stop there.
 But a model in a notebook has little impact.
 Nobody else can interact with it easily.
 The Titanic dataset gave me an opportunity to take the next step: deployment.
 I wanted to create a web application that allowed anyone to enter details and instantly see a prediction.
 This project became more than just an exercise in machine learning.

 ---